JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-If there are multiple modules, the `project.yaml` file specifies the list of modules:
+If there are multiple modules, the `project.yaml` file is required at the project root:

 ```
 |-app/